What is the New York Scaffold Law?

 - Unstable materials – Under the New York Scaffold Law, all railings, floorboards, and other structures must be properly secured.
 Safety and maintenance checks must be performed periodically to make sure that there are no unsecured safety hazards.
 If a worker suffers a gravity-related injury due to unstable materials, the work may file a suit under the New York Scaffold Law.

-- Unstable structures – Similar to unstable materials, all scaffolding, building structures, and any other applicable structure must be built properly to prevent gravity related injuries.
+- Unstable structures – Like unstable materials, all scaffolding, building structures, and any other applicable structure must be built properly to prevent gravity-related injuries.

-- Falling objects – the Owner or General Contractor may be held liable for gravity-related injuries sustained by workers by any falling objects that were not properly hoisted or secured.
+- Falling objects – the Owner or General Contractor may be held liable for gravity-related injuries workers sustained by falling objects that were improperly hoisted or secured.

 - Traumatic Brain Injuries